 Two housekeeping notes:

-If all of the petitioned articles were to be passed, Woodstock would need to raise an additional $231,947 through property taxes.
-This translates to an additional ~3.86% tax increase.
-(This does not include the property tax exemption - I still have to do the math on that).
+• If all of the petitioned articles were to be passed, Woodstock would need to raise an additional $230,717 through property taxes.
+This translates to an additional ~3.45% tax increase.
+(This does not include the property tax exemption for the library’s parking lot).

 Moderator (1-year term)